varun1199/RestaurantTips/VERCEL_DEPLOYMENT_GUIDE.md

 After successful deployment:

-1. Your app will be available at `your-project-name.vercel.app`
+1. Your app will be available at a Vercel domain which might look like:
+   - `restaurant-tips-xxxxxxxxxxxx-username.vercel.app` (if using the old project name)
+   - Or `yeti-tips-xxxxxxxxxxxx-username.vercel.app` (if you renamed your project)

+   > Note: The URL includes your project name, not necessarily the repository name
 2. Test all functionality to ensure everything works in the production environment
 3. Set up your custom domain if needed (in Vercel project settings)